-A commercial bin full of company merchandise after the business changed its name (“We’ve never seen so many promotional mouse mats in the same place”)
+- Finally, a commercial bin full of company merchandise after the business changed its name! (“We’ve never seen so many promotional mouse mats in the same place”)

-The most important thing to remember despite all the recycling craziness is that Britain is still recycling, and thinking hard about what should be put out to be collected Business Waste says.
+The most important thing to remember despite all the recycling craziness is that Britain is still recycling.
+As well as thinking hard about what should be put out to be collected Business Waste says.

 That’s because Government figures say that the UK is only recycling about 45% of their waste.
 Therefore they must appreciate the half of the country that is making the effort.